 Crowder’s sole weakness is that he cannot create a high volume of offense, so his strengths are less perceptible to casual fans.
 And while he is not a franchise centerpiece, the teams involved already have the necessary centerpieces.

-When you factor in that he is wildly underpaid at $7M/year over the next 3 years, when he should be making $20M+, he is the ultimate asset for contenders.
+When you factor in that he is wildly underpaid at $7M/year over the next 3 years, when he should be making $20M+, he is the ultimate asset for a contender.
 He fits perfectly within a star cast while tying up minimal payroll and flexibility.

-Even if he comes in a less sexy mold, Crowder is similarly valuable to a contending NBA team as Kyrie Irving.
+Even if he comes in a less sexy mold, Crowder is similarly valuable to a contender as Kyrie Irving.
 And he will cost slightly more than a quarter of the price over the next 3 years.
 In this vein, his less attractive mold is more of a feature than a bug.

 IT and Crowder on their own for Kyrie would be a bad trade for the Celtics and a good trade for Cleveland.